 In the village of Frankenstein, Castle Frankenstein is closed up, shunned by the superstitious villagers.
 Its laboratory building is thought to inhabited only by Ygor (Bela Lugosi).
 The Frankenstein village council is unhappy to note the return of Wolf von Frankenstein, Henry's son and the new baron.
 The council believe that this new Frankenstein will carry out his father's work, nevertheless they agree to meet him at the station and deliver his father's papers.

 Wolf Frankenstein (Basil Rathbone), his wife Elsa (Josephine Hutcheson) and son Peter (Donnie Dunnagan), arrive in the village.
-Wolf attempts to win over the villagers at the station but they are unimpressed.
+Wolf fails to win over the villagers.
 Wolf and family set up their new home in castle Frankenstein.
-Inspector Krogh (Lionel Atwell) arrives, telling Frankenstein that he will be protected by the police if trouble starts.
+Inspector Krogh (Lionel Atwell) arrives.
 Krogh has a prosthetic arm, the original having been torn from him by the Monster.
-He tells Frankenstein about a series of unsolved murders that are being blamed on the ghost of the Monster.
+He warns of a series of unsolved murders that are being blamed on the ghost of the Monster.

 The Monster kills the last juror at Ygor's behest.
 Now the town is in an uproar.
 Seven murders?
 That's fine.
 It happens.
-Eight muders?
+But eight murders?
 Time for a riot!
-The Inspector warns Wolf as the villagers approach the castle, meaning to kill Ygor ar least and probably Wolf as well.
-The Inspector places Wolf under house arrest.
-He then speaks to Peter, who claims a giant gave him a watch.
-The watch in inscribed 'George Benson'.
+The Inspector warns Wolf as the villagers approach the castle, meaning to kill Ygor and probably Wolf as well.

-The Monster finds Ygor dead.
-Horrified at the death of his friend, he goes on a rampage.
+The Monster if horrified at the death of Ygor, and goes on a rampage.
 Wolf confesses to Krogh about killing Ygor.
-Krogh believes that it was Wolf who has been manipulating the Monster to kill people.
-Freed from the fear of discovery, Wolf begins pulling himself together.
 The Monster kidnaps Peter, stealing him away into the lab.
 Krogh follows the monster and a fight ensues.
 The Monster pushes Peter out of the way.
 Wolf swings down on a rope, knocking the Monster into the sulphur pit.

 Wolf gives the castle over to the villagers who have stopped rioting and are pleased with the gesture.
 The Frankenstein family departs to safety.

 Son of Frankenstein is a mixed bag.
-Slightly over long, and not as brilliant as its two preceding Frankenstein films, it's still pretty good in its own right.
+Overlong, and not as brilliant as its two preceding Frankenstein films, it's still pretty good in its own right.
 The technical aspects of the filming are excellent.
 The Castle Frankenstein interiors are hugely impressive, a strange and wonderful mix of Art Deco and Expressionist elements.

 Basil Rathbone's Wolf is a very unusual take on Frankenstein.
 He's more self-assured and less twitchy than Colin Clive's Henry Frankenstein, warmer and more human than Peter Cushing, Rathbone presents us with a Frankenstein who is dangerous because he isn't mad.
 Unlike other Frankensteins, Rathbone gives the impression that he actually understands and even cares about the consequences of his actions, but goes ahead anyway.
-The gradual erosion of his self-assurance as he gets in deeper and deeper is well done.
-It's not my favourite portrayal of monster-maker, but it's a unique one and Rathbone has the charisma to carry it off and still come across as somewhat sympathetic.
+The gradual erosion of his self-assurance as he gets in deeper and deeper is beautifully done.
+It's not my favourite portrayal of monster-maker, but it's a unique one and Rathbone has the charisma to carry it off while still coming across sympathetically.
 The unfortunate part of his casting is that Rathbone is very tall.
 Even in his heavy Frankenstein shoes, Karloff is barely taller than him, and this takes some of the menace out of their encounters.